 We had toured Europe for nine weeks before we recorded the album, so we were pretty tight.
 I think with the overall sound I felt we needed to either move forward or stop.
 I was always kind of reluctant in the early days.
 I went back to school after this record.
 I guess I was quick to get burnt out.
 This album made me really think.
 And there were other personal things happening.
 Mark was starting to get fucked up on drugs, which was kind of a bummer.

 I remember reading reviews that said we were a one-trick pony.
 I couldn’t really disagree at the time either.
-But there are a lot of fan-favorites on this record that we still play live.
+But there are a lot of fan-favourites on this record that we still play live.
 I guess it’s a lot of what people think is our classic stuff.
 I just think we could have done a better job.

 Touring this album, you learned that you needed glasses.
 But then you felt you had to cut your hair because you wouldn’t look cool?